 Paul is happy.
-With smart technology, he succeeded in optimizing the processes and in protecting his colleagues and machines.
-The microchips they produce have helped make these smart feature possible in the first place
+With smart technology, he optimized the processes and protected his colleagues and machines.
+The microchips they produce have helped make these smart features possible in the first place.

 What is needed to use SupplyLine at my dispensing or filling station?